 - 1) ALL NFHS rules apply except in the following situations: - a) The officials' association will assign one game official. - b) Member institutions shall provide two (2) line judges, preferably adults, at the request of the officials. - c) Teams shall be outfitted with numbered jerseys, which have logos/monograms to identify the sponsoring institution. - d) To inhibit runaway scoring, coaches shall substitute freely in accordance with game rules when scoring becomes lopsided. - e) Both divisions shall use only six players when the ball is in play. - f) The PAA shall sponsor a season-ending tournament for teams.
-Schools desiring to host the tournament should notify the Director's office. - g) A maximum of 20 matches may be played during the season tournaments count as 2 games. - h) For the LASSIE DIVISION only, the serving line shall be 5 feet inside the regulation end line.
-The net height shall be exactly 7 feet. - i) The PAA does NOT use the Libero in the Lassie division of play. - j) Junior division teams may elect to play using the Libero. - k) The Libero must wear a solid color numbered jersey that is in a contrasting color to the rest of the team. - 2) Balls: - a) Junior Division NFHS Indoor approved ball - b) Lassie Division Volley-Lite ball - 3) Scoring: - a) Junior Girls will use rally scoring - i) 2 out of 3 games to 25 pts. no cap - ii) Third game is to 15 win by two- no cap. - iii) A let serve will be playable. - b) Lassie Girls will continue to use traditional side-out scoring: - i) 2 out of 3 games to 15 - ii) Must win by two with no cap. - iii) There is no let serve in the Lassie division. - 4) Teams: - a) Schools may have Varsity or Jr. Varsity teams. - b) If any player on a team has played club ball, the player, or team, must play in the Varsity division. - c) Players are not allowed to switch teams during the season. - i) Varsity players may not play on Jr. Varsity teams. - ii) Jr. Varsity players may not play on Varsity teams. - 5) Concussions - a) Any player who exhibits signs, symptoms or behaviors consistent with a concussion such as loss of consciousness, headache, dizziness, confusion or balance problems, shall be immediately removed from the game and shall not return to play until they have been evaluated by a licensed medical professional and received written clearance to return to sporting activities.

-b) Any coach or parent insisting on returning the player to the game without approved clearance will result in the referee ending the game immediately.
+Schools desiring to host the tournament should notify the Director's office.
+See Bylaws Article III Membership Section 2 for eligibility requirements for new affiliate member teams. - g) A maximum of 20 matches may be played during the season tournaments count as 2 games. - h) For the LASSIE DIVISION only, the serving line shall be 5 feet inside the regulation end line.
+The net height shall be exactly 7 feet. - i) Teams may elect to play using the Libero. - j) The Libero must wear a solid color numbered jersey that is in a contrasting color to the rest of the team. - 2) Balls: - a) Junior Division NFHS Indoor approved ball - b) Lassie Division Volley-Lite ball - 3) Scoring: - a) Junior & Lassie Girls will use rally scoring beginning with the 2021 Season - i) 2 out of 3 games to 25 pts. no cap - ii) Third game is to 15 win by two- no cap. - iii) A let serve will be playable. - 4) Teams: - a) Schools may have Varsity or Jr. Varsity teams. - b) If any player on a team has played club ball, the player, or team, must play in the Varsity division. - c) Players are not allowed to switch teams during the season. - i) Varsity players may not play on Jr. Varsity teams. - ii) Jr. Varsity players may not play on Varsity teams. - 5) Concussions - a) Any player who exhibits signs, symptoms or behaviors consistent with a concussion such as loss of consciousness, headache, dizziness, confusion or balance problems, shall be immediately removed from the game and shall not return to play until they have been evaluated by a licensed medical professional and received written clearance to return to sporting activities. - b) Any coach or parent insisting on returning the player to the game without approved clearance will result in the referee ending the game immediately.